AlexAsplund/Vanchor/README.md

 ## Planned

+- Extensive testing before it get's to cold outside.
+- Adding support for GPS module instead of getting position from plotter.

 ## Wishlist

 - Some kind of simulation software
 - PID profiles for boats of different sizes
+- Relying on a regular DC motor instead of a stepper for steering.
+And using a potentiometer for position-feedback.

 ## Details